Akinfoluhan/electric-vehicle-me2160/README.md

-# Electric Vehicle — ME2160 Design Project
+# Electric Vehicle — Inro to ME Design Project

 Electrically powered vehicle designed, fabricated, and tested for ME2160 (Intro to Mechanical Engineering Design).
 Completed the 10-ft run in 0.60 seconds and placed first in the speed category.